syne-tune/syne-tune/docs/command_line.md

   `--s3_bucket`.
 The default is the bucket assigned to the SM session.

-Say you ran a number of experiments with a particular `experiment_name`, say `myexperiment_1`.
+Say you ran a number of experiments with a particular `experiment_name`, say `myexperiment-1`.
 You can download relevant results needed for analysis as follows:
 ```bash
 aws s3 sync s3://${BUCKET_NAME}/syne-tune/myexperiment-1/ ~/syne-tune/ \
     --exclude "*" --include "*metadata.json" --include "*results.csv.zip"
 ```
 Note that Syne Tune stores a large number of additional files to S3, including checkpoints and logs for every trial.
 A normal `aws s3 sync` takes a very long time.
-Also, note that `myexperiment_1` becomes `myexperiment-1` in the result path.
-This is because S3 paths must not include `'_'`.

 ## Random Seeds